 See above for more info!

-Flammulina velutipes - Enoki
+Enoki - Flammulina velutipes

 This mushroom is my favorite Latin name of anything I forage for.
 Flam-U-line-uh vel-oo-tuh-pees, it’s too much fun to say!
 While this fungi is quite delicious to me, it does have several close lookalikes, including the deadly galerina which you would not want to consume for obvious reasons.